 Each horizon requires different focus, management, tools, and goals.
+Each horizon (opportunity) occurs at a different point in time, along the product research, development, improvement and marketing life-cycle.
 McKinsey suggested that to remain competitive in the long run, a company allocate its research and development dollars and resources across all three horizons.”

 To Steve Blank’s credit, he points out that adjusting the timeline for industry type does not protect you from Horizon 3 (H3) disruptive innovations created by rapid ‘innovative combining’ of existing components and/or technologies.
 But, the danger and shortcomings of Blank’s article are;

 First, He proposes only 4 alternate solutions for acquiring H3 Disruptive Innovations and then explains why each solution may not be very effective.

 Secondly, Blank gives no solution for overcoming H1 Quality & Value challenges, nor for overcoming H2 New Product Development challenges, given shorter timelines.